VT AJ Bell Responsible Screened Growth fund

 Invests in financial instruments issued by banks

-Finds funds that include financial instruments (cash, derivatives and / or foreign exchange) issued by banks.
-See fund literature for further information as strategies vary.
-How The Fund Works
+Invests in financial instruments (cash, derivatives and / or foreign exchange) issued by banks.
+Strategies vary.
+How The Fund/Portfolio Works

 Positive selection bias